lancerkind/Soapy-BDD-To-Test-Services/README.md

 git clone -b BDD_tests_branch https://github.com/lancerkind/Soapy-BDD-To-Test-Services.git demo_service_tests
 git clone -b service_branch https://github.com/lancerkind/Soapy-BDD-To-Test-Services.git demo_service
 ```
-A great article which uses this example to walk you through how to use BDD and SoapUI to test services is at: http://agilenoir.biz/getting-service-apis-to-behave-using-bdd-soapui/
+As is, I'm disappointed the eclipse .project file isn't in the demo_service_tests so you'll need to add your dependencies by hand for Cucumber and SoapUI.
+These steps are describe in the following article which walks you through how to use BDD and SoapUI to test services: http://agilenoir.biz/getting-service-apis-to-behave-using-bdd-soapui/